xenophonlabs/crvUSDrisk/README.md

 For a quick introduction to the key agents in our agent-based model and the overall simulation architecture, please refer to the `./notebooks/demo_*` notebooks!

-To view the risk dashboard, please run:
+To view the risk dashboard, follow the steps in [Setup](#setup).
+Then, run:

 ```python
 python3 -m app.app
 ```

-Download sample results to view in the dashboard [here](https://drive.google.com/drive/folders/13f6Z8FHI-NTGIbm67hdHpm2Q_IIq9sIs?usp=sharing), or run your own simulation as instructued in [Usage](#usage).
+Download sample results to view in the dashboard [here](https://drive.google.com/drive/folders/13f6Z8FHI-NTGIbm67hdHpm2Q_IIq9sIs?usp=sharing), or run your own simulation as instructed in [Usage](#usage).

 ### Table of Contents